-What is Business Continuity Planning
+Key Elements for Business Continuity Planning

 The plan ensures that personnel and assets are protected and are able to function quickly in the event of a disaster.
 The BCP is generally conceived in advance and involves input from key stakeholders and personnel.

-Business Continuity Planning involves defining any and all risks that can affect the company’s operations, making it an important part of the organization’s risk management strategy.
+Business Continuity Planning involves defining any and all risks that can affect the company’s operations.
+In this way, you will make it an important part of the organization’s risk management strategy.

 - Determining how those risks will affect operations